korandabit/profile/_posts/2023-10-28-stop-avoiding-yourself-the-ai-in-you.md

-*This is an early draft.
-I welcome any feedback.*

-**What does your life look like if you thought less and made better decisions?** This is the most important question about AGI right now (#e98818a1-bc45-4c94-8203-31d17d1aadbd" id="e98818a1-bc45-4c94-8203-31d17d1aadbd-link) (#eb31053c-d6d1-4b5d-850c-7c355c54aae9" id="eb31053c-d6d1-4b5d-850c-7c355c54aae9-link), and this is what ChatGPT and its inevitable successors offer.
+**What does your life look like if you thought less and made better decisions?** This is the most important question about AGI right now[^1][^2], and this is what ChatGPT and its inevitable successors offer.

-ChatGPT is the first general-purpose thinking calculator.(#53e1c463-6f4c-4ba8-8420-d308f797c5e0" id="53e1c463-6f4c-4ba8-8420-d308f797c5e0-link)  As long as you can articulate your needs, your values, your resources and limitations, it will return an average of the right information currently available.
+ChatGPT is the first general-purpose thinking calculator.[^3]  As long as you can articulate your needs, your values, your resources and limitations, it will return an average of the right information currently available.

 It is not perfect but it is unquestionably more accurate and faster than any one human brain.
 The question is, what are you waiting for?